Negative cavity photon spectral function in an optomechanical system with two parametrically-driven mechanical modes: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec2}, we describe the basic model of the system under study and its effective Hamiltonian.
 In Sec.~\ref{sec3}, by solving the QLEs in frequency space we find the self-energies and induced-parametric squeezing coefficients corresponding to the induced-effective damping rates.
-Using the solutions in the frequency space, we calculate the CPSF in Sec.~\ref{sec4.CPSF}, and show that by controlling the cooperativities and modulation parameters it can be negative when the ECDR becomes negative.
-In Sec.~\ref{sec.comparisontotheOPA}, we present a physical interpretation of the CPSF negativity in our system together with a comparison to an ordinary OPA.
+Then, in Sec.~\ref{glrt} we use the GLRT to obtain the linear response of the system to the input probe and define the CPSF.
+Using the solutions in the frequency space, we calculate the CPSF in Sec.~\ref{negative SF}, and show that by controlling the cooperativities and modulation parameters it can be negative when the ECDR becomes negative.
+In Sec.~\ref{sec_experiment}, we present an experimental discussion which shows the possibility of the experimental realization of our theoretical proposal.
+In Sec.~\ref{sec.comparisontotheOPA}, we present a physical interpretation of the CPSF negativity in our system together with a comparison to an ordinary optical parametric amplifier (OPA).
 Finally, we summarize our concluding remarks and outlooks in Sec.~\ref{summary}.
-In particular, the manifestation of the negative CPSF in the modified OMIT and NET are briefly discussed in Sec.~\ref{summary}.
+In particular, the manifestation of the negative CPSF in the modified OMIT, negative effective temperature (NET), and slow-light as outlooks are briefly discussed in Sec.~\ref{summary}.